 THC doesn’t just bind to brain receptors.
 Their network extends over the entire body.
 Most of the bodily sensations you experience when consuming cannabis are actually the result of changes in the brain.
 But i cannabinoid receptors they can also act on ECS receptors throughout the body, creating a variety of beneficial effects.

-Since THC has become synonymous with marijuana in our everyday lexicon, the healing benefits of the cannabinoid have been overlooked.
-And while the chemical is popular with recreational users, researchers continue to identify innovative ways to use it as medicine.
+Because THC has become synonymous with marijuana in our everyday lexicon, the wider scientific interest in the cannabinoid has often been overlooked.
+While the compound is popular with recreational users, researchers continue to explore how it interacts with the body.

 Cannabis relaxes the mind and body.
-Some strains, traditionally Indica, have stronger sedative effects than others.
+Some strains, traditionally Indica, are associated with stronger sedative effects than others.

 The recreational use of THC